 Everyone can tell you receive services

 Teachers keep information about student IEPs confidential.
 No one will know you have an IEP unless you tell them.
 My fellow students noticed that I received large print, but no one questioned me that often about it or asked why everything was so large.
-This didn’t stop me from questioning why I had an IEP though- read my post about when I hated having an IEP here.
+This didn’t stop me from questioning why I had an IEP when I was 16 though.

 Every student with an IEP is unique, and there is no one specific image as to what a student who receives services looks like.
 If a student needs accommodations, they should get accommodations.
 Simple as that.